-From improved roads, cleanliness and maintenance of public spaces, to delivering infrastructure and improving community connectedness, we believe that our 2022/23 Budget will help achieve the outcomes that are important to our community.
+Other feedback centred around improving roads, cleanliness and maintenance of public spaces, to delivering infrastructure and improving community connectedness.
+We believe that our 2022/23 Budget will help achieve the outcomes that are important to our community.
 The financial assumptions for this Budget are built upon strong foundations.
 The operating Budget of \$68.5 million in 2022/23 is directed towards priority services for the community being delivered in a sustainable manner.